bmatea/PocketDrabbles/README.md

 ### Disclaimer

-The author apologies for the esthetical crimes hereby commited.
+The author apologises for the esthetical crimes hereby commited.
 The colours that appear in the application can have unwanted side-effects and looking at them for a prolonged period of time may or may not lead to mild to serious bouts of cringing.

 ## Description